InfraLore/make_for_devops/chapters/07-dependency_management.md

 ### Real-World Pipeline Dependencies

-Model a complete deployment pipeline:
+Model a complete deployment pipeline:\footnote{Script delegation pattern---see Chapter 21 for how this aids learning.}

 ```makefile
 # Final deployment with all prerequisites